 - Save jobs.
 Bookmarking or saving jobs for future purposes saves users a lot of time.

 Recruiting manager panel essential features

 - Registration.
-Recruiters can use email or a mobile number for registration, or directly login via a social media account.
+Hiring managers can use email or a mobile number for registration, or directly login via a social media account.

 - Uploading jobs.
 Recruiters may upload jobs according to available vacancies.
 Admin can post jobs on the job portal, adding experience and expertise requirements for specific job postings.

 - Job posting/job invitation.
-Recruiters can post job offers or send invitations to eligible candidates.
+Hiring managers can post job offers or send invitations to eligible candidates.
 Later, they can also schedule an interview with the candidates for further process.

 - E-mailing offers.
 Recruiters can also send job offers to eligible candidates according to the availability of vacancies.

 - Filtering resume.
-Recruiters can select or filter from thousands of resumes to find appropriate ones.
+Hiring managers can select or filter from thousands of resumes to find appropriate ones.

 - Payment options.
 Recruiters manage or edit payment options and plans, add or delete services from the membership plans.